nicolasgandrade/servermanager-frontend/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-If you want to run the fullstack app (recomended), remember to start the API first.
+If you want to run the fullstack app (recomended), remember to start the API first in localhost:8080 (to run in other port, config correctly the server.service.ts file).
 You can clone the repository here: https://github.com/nicolasgandrade/servermanager-backend

 ## Build